postech-dao/simperby/docs/protocol_overview.md

 The consensus leader (*block proposer*; don't be confused with the *agenda proposer*) includes an eligible agenda (if there were multiple eligible agendas, the leader just chooses one) in the block, and proposes it.
 **A valid block MUST contain an eligible agenda.**.
 In other words, if there is no eligible agenda, there is no block progress in the blockchain.

-In addition to the agenda, the leader can also include *extra-agenda* transactions that don't require governance approval, but have its own proof to be desirable to accept.
+In addition to the agenda, the leader can also include *extra-agenda* that don't require governance approval, but have its own proof to be desirable to accept.

 1. RecordChatLog (chatting logs for the very height): this doesn't change the state, but is used as the governance minutes for the agenda.
 2. ReportMisbehavior (double votes in the consensus and chat finalization misbehaviors by a past consensus leader): this will automatically lead to the slashing of the voting power of the misbehaving validator.